isaacpessoaa/isaacpessoaa/README.md

 ---

 <p align="center">
-  <i>"Migrando, refatorando e evoluindo — um commit de cada vez." 🚀</i>
+  <i>"Migrating, refactoring and evolving — one commit at a time." 🚀</i>
 </p>